 Check engine coolant (antifreeze) protection every 12 months (before the onset of freezing weather, where applicable).
 If coolant is dirty or rusty in appearance, the system should be drained, flushed and refilled with fresh coolant.

-Check the front of the radiator for any accumulation of bugs, leaves, etc. Clean the radiator by gently spraying water from a garden hose at the back of the core.
+Check the front of the radiator for any accumulation of bugs, leaves, etc. If dirty, clean by gently spraying water from a garden hose vertically down the face of the condenser.

-Check the recovery bottle tank tubing for condition and tightness of connections at the bottle.
+Check the coolant recovery bottle tubing for brittle rubber, cracking, tears, cuts and tightness of the connection at the bottle and radiator.
 Inspect the entire system for leaks.